bgeveritt/PageTransitions/README.md

 # Page Transitions

-Add the following to the config.xml file: <gap:plugin name="com.telerik.plugins.nativepagetransitions" />
+Add the following to the config.xml file: "com.telerik.plugins.nativepagetransitions"